d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

   Free  PE / Size       2105 / 8.22 GiB
   VG UUID               cPT0cP-GoZh-K91H-rSeQ-2ByY-SCtW-dNqE7C
 ```
-With the lvdisplay command, we can check where this volumegroup is allocated to.
+With the lvdisplay command, we can check from which volumegroup it is a member, the total size, etc.
 ```bash
 student@linux-ess:~$ sudo lvdisplay
   --- Logical volume ---